GavinoGM/Problem_Solver/README.md

 ## Special Thanks

--DeepSite for enabling rapid UI prototyping
+- DeepSite for enabling rapid UI prototyping
--Anthropic for their advanced coding assistance tools -Replit for providing an integrated development environment -All contributors to the creativity frameworks referenced in this project
+- Anthropic for their advanced coding assistance tools
+- Replit for providing an integrated development environment
+- All contributors to the creativity frameworks referenced in this project

 I hope this project inspires further exploration of both AI-assisted development and computational creativity enhancement